 Traditional forex markets are notably different, as users focus on trading currency pairs as a means for investment.
+Some brokers even provide Call and Put options on FX pairs, but for this you’ll need access to an options trading platform which are rare to come by.
 They, typically, select a base currency alongside another to make profits in periods where a currency’s value increases or decreases.
 There are many platforms to choose from, with resources such as Top Rated Forex Brokers’ comparison list being available to help find suitable brokers offering the most competitive prices.

 Each investment opportunity, such as traditional stocks, commodities, bonds through to trading in the foreign exchange (forex), and cryptocurrency markets, has its own intrinsic benefits and limitations.
 Cryptocurrency opportunities are by far and large the most volatile, yet the potential profits far exceed those in traditional stock markets.

 On the flip side, bonds are not subject to the same rules as cryptocurrency or stocks, and while they can be volatile, they generate passive income.
 The Canadian government discussed investments and defined a bond as a “certificate you receive for a loan you make to a company or government (an issuer) – in return, the issuer of the bond promises to pay you interest at a set rate and to repay the loan on a set date”.